Does Wearing a Surgical Mask Prevent the Flu?

 RELATED: 8 Ways to Get Rid of Post-Nasal Drip

-But is masking your face a smart strategy, or merely an overreaction to flu fear?
+Is wearing a surgical mask a smart strategy, or merely an overreaction to flu fear?

 “Yes, a surgical mask can help prevent the flu,” Sherif Mossad, MD, an infectious disease specialist at the Cleveland Clinic, tells Health.
 “Flu is carried in air droplets, so a mask would mechanically prevent the flu virus from reaching other people.”
 It would work both ways, says Dr. Mossad, preventing transmission of the flu virus to others and for keeping a mask-wearer from picking up an infection.